-Gender Nonbinary in the Age of Trump
+What It's Like Being Gender Non-Binary In The Age Of Trump

 What I have come to understand about myself is that in my heart, in my soul, and in my mind I truly do not feel that male or female matches who I am on the inside.

+In my heart, in my soul, and in my mind I truly do not feel that male or female matches who I am on the inside.

-At first, the idea that someone may experience their gender in a different way--as neither male nor female, but something else or somewhere in the middle--can be confusing and somewhat uncomfortable for some, and I get that.
+At first, the idea that someone may experience their gender in a different way ― as neither male nor female, but something else or somewhere in the middle ― can be confusing and somewhat uncomfortable for some, and I get that.
 We often feel that way around things that are unfamiliar or hard to understand.
 That’s just human nature.

 But because so few people personally know someone like me, there’s a lot of misunderstanding out there and that misunderstanding can have terrible consequences.

-There were times when I came home from high school with bruises, and there were times when I feared for my life because of the extreme threats bullies were making.
+There were times when I came home from high school with bruises, and there were times when I feared for my life, because of the extreme threats bullies were making.
 On top of the external pressures, I was keeping my true identity as nonbinary a deep secret.

 There are parents, like mine were, who are justifiably worried about the safety of their children.
 Bullying of LGBTQ and other minority students has spiked since the election.
-A survey of over 50,000 youth conducted by the Human Rights Campaign found that 70% of respondents reported witnessing bullying, hate messages, or harassment during or since the 2016 election.
+A survey of over 50,000 youth conducted by the Human Rights Campaign found that 70 percent of respondents reported witnessing bullying, hate messages, or harassment during or since the 2016 election.
 LGBTQ youth reported much higher rates of bullying than other students.

 Sadly, nonbinary or gender nonconforming people, especially those of color, experience very high rates of violence and discrimination.
-In the largest survey ever completed of transgender and gender nonbinary people, 32% reported being physically assaulted.
+In the largest survey ever completed of transgender and gender nonbinary people, 32 percent reported being physically assaulted.
 In part credit to my privilege as a white, middle-class person, I’ve survived severe bullying, but it can still be difficult to feel safe just being me, particularly in the age of Trump.

-Trump and his team--many of whom have extreme anti-LGBTQ views and records--wasted no time in rolling back important legal protections against discrimination for transgender and gender nonconforming people.
-And, on a daily basis Trump espouses a version of masculinity that says “boys don’t cry--they fight,” that says you can grab women’s bodies without consequence, that says there are fine people on both sides of a nazi-led rally, that “fire and fury” is the way to deal with threats from other countries; he is signaling through his own words and conduct that bullying is okay.
+Trump and his team ― many of whom have extreme anti-LGBTQ views and records ― wasted no time in rolling back important legal protections against discrimination for transgender and gender nonconforming people.
+And, on a daily basis Trump espouses a version of masculinity that says “boys don’t cry ― they fight,” that says you can grab women’s bodies without consequence, that says there are fine people on both sides of a neo Nazi-led rally, that “fire and fury” is the way to deal with threats from other countries; he is signaling through his own words and conduct that bullying is okay.
 When this is the example set by the most powerful person in the country, it puts many Americans, especially our youth, at risk.

+I’d love to go about my life without sharing my story with the world...
+But it is crucial for me to share.

 Some people have asked me why I am so publicly speaking out.
-I’d love to go about my life without sharing my story with the world, allowing my life to be a target for internet trolls--or much worse.
-But it is crucial for me to share my story because there are many people far more vulnerable who are facing discrimination, harassment, and violence right now--just because of who they are.
+I’d love to go about my life without sharing my story with the world, allowing my life to be a target for internet trolls ― or much worse.
+But it is crucial for me to share my story because there are many people far more vulnerable who are facing discrimination, harassment, and violence right now ― just because of who they are.
 I may be the only nonbinary or gender nonconforming person many people ever “meet.”
 If sharing my story can help create understanding or keep people safe, then I need to find my courage to do my part.

-Like many of you, I was raised to treat everyone as I want to be treated--including those who may seem different.
+Like many of you, I was raised to treat everyone as I want to be treated ― including those who may seem different.
 We never know what someone else is going through until we have been in their shoes.
-Nonbinary people are a part of America’s fabric: we’re in families, schools, workplaces, churches, and every community.
+Nonbinary people are a part of America’s fabric: We’re in families, schools, workplaces, churches, and every community.
 All of us, including gender nonbinary people, should have a fair opportunity to enjoy our lives, provide for ourselves and our families, and reach our fullest potential without the fear of violence and discrimination.